jenstornell/kirby-boiler-field/README.md

 ## Basic stuff

-Just the [basic stuff](https://getkirby.com/docs/panel/developers/custom-form-fields) to get a text field working for loading and saving.
+Just the [basic stuff](https://getkirby.com/docs/panel/developers/custom-form-fields) to have a text field working for loading and saving.

 ## Templating